 - The renowned collaborations with the major Italian fashion brands.
 Milano Fashion Institute gives its students the chance to experience on the field what it means to be part of structured companies in the fashion world: this is possible thanks to our internships.

-- The set of skills and experiences brought by the teachers of 3 of the most renowned Universities of Milan: Bocconi University, Cattolica University and Politecnico of Milan.
+- The set of skills and experiences brought by the teachers of the most renowned Italian and International Universities.

 The titles of "fashion design", "fashion school" and "fashion institute" do not specify a particular training scope, but their use is discretionary.
 We wanted to make it clear, because we believe it is important for the student knows everything around him before moving on to the next training step.